 Getting both feet off the ground when you shoot or pass long is something that will give you more power because of the added body weight.

-Landing on your foot is something you for sure want to know, teach, learn!
+- Landing on your shooting foot is something you for sure want to know!
+But it’s not the only way.

-Landing on your plant foot would be when you are in a tighter stationary situation or off balance.
+2. Landing on your plant foot is sometimes needed.
+The times when you would land on your plant foot would be when you are in a tighter stationary situation, moving laterally or off balance.

 Landing on the shooting foot